-Indicator Name: Percentage of ACT 312 of 2006 court referral evaluation or remediation plans
+Indicator Name: Percentage of ACT 312 of 2006 lawsuit notices of settlement received and

-2. Rationale: To quantify and ensure implementation of approved evaluation or remediation plans as required under R.S.30:29 to resolve any remaining legacy site public health or environmental issues.

-- 3. Use: Resource allocation and workload adjustments to meet goals and objectives.
+- 2. Rationale: To quantify and ensure timely review and agency response to reviewing courts of settlements received by the agency in accordance with La.
+R.S.30:29 to resolve any remaining legacy site public health or environmental issues. - 3.
+Use: Resource allocation and workload adjustments to meet goals and objectives.
+Implementation of applicable regulatory actions for site evaluation and/or remediation.
 May also be used in determining the need for amending or writing regulations or policies. - 4.
-Clarity: Legacy site means oil field site or exploration and production (E&P) site as defined in R.S.30:29 and LAC 43:XIX.603.
-Plan(s) means any submittal made in accordance with R.S.30:29 and LAC 43:XIX.Subpart 1.Chapter 6 for the evaluation and remediation of an affected tract.
-Affected tract means any real property known or reasonably believed to have suffered environmental damage as defined in R.S.30:29. - Validity, Reliability, and Accuracy: The accuracy of the values reported for this Performance Indicator is expected to be audited by the Department of Natural Resources Internal Auditor.
-Additional confirmation could be accessed through public court records which will include court directive to initiate plan approval or development by the agency and agency correspondence to respective courts to provide agency approved or developed plans. - 6.
-Data Source, Collection, and Reporting: Internal log or database, correspondence files, collected on an ongoing basis and reported quarterly.

-- 7. Calculation Methodology: The number of plans approved and implemented divided by the number of plans approved. - 8.
+Clarity: "Processed" means completion of initial settlement review by division and legal staff resulting in the first of either: a) issuance of a letter to the court approving or objecting to the settlement; or b) written notification of questions for clarification or requests for additional information to the settling party submitting the settlement to the agency.
+"Receipt" means the date the notice of settlement is stamped by agency staff processing incoming mail for routing internally. - 5.
+Validity, Reliability, and Accuracy: The accuracy of the values reported for this Performance Indicator are expected to be audited by the Department of Natural Resources Internal Auditor.
+Additional confirmation could be accessed through public court records which will include court directive for action by the agency. - 6.
+Data Source, Collection, and Reporting: Internal log or database, correspondence files, collected on an ongoing basis and reported quarterly. - 7.
+Calculation Methodology: Internal log or database, correspondence files, collected on an ongoing basis and reported quarterly. - 8.
 Scope: Aggregate. - 9.
-Caveats: This Performance Indicator requires sufficient State budget allocations to employ/retain experienced and knowledgeable staff, as well as to secure sufficient travel, equipment, and professional services funds to ensure the timely review, approval, or development of evaluation or remediation plans anticipated to be referred to the agency following enactment of applicable provisions R.S30:29.
+Caveats: This Performance Indicator requires sufficient State budget allocations to employ/retain experienced and knowledgeable staff

-The Performance Indicator could be impacted by legal challenges to the provisions of R.S.30:29 or other litigious circumstances which may prevent or delay plan approval or development within prescribed time limits.
+The Performance Indicator could be impacted by legal challenges to the provisions of R.S.30:29 or other litigious circumstances which may prevent or delay in settlement processing within prescribed time limits.

-Acts of God preventing timely completion of plan approval or development.
+Acts of God preventing timely completion of processing settlement notices.